 Other sites, empty for years, have been redeveloped in the last ten years as underused land has become an asset no one can afford to ignore.
 However, the Samaritan Hospital for Women on Marylebone Road is still standing in late 2018, having lain empty for a decade, a stark memento mori in an area where every building is otherwise in intensive use.

 Whispers of the past

 Like many discarded pieces of city, the small park by the New Kent Road conceals layered memories.
 The Hospital of St Francis that briefly bordered this overlooked space was a tiny part of a vast patchwork that has left its traces all around us, whether we know it or not.

 The NHS improved medical services immeasurably and no one, surely, would want to go back to what was before.
 However, places that have seen so much human emotion do not disappear easily.
 The places where people suffered still speak in a muttering undercurrent, audible only when we stop to listen.

 About the contributors

 Simon Norfolk is a photographer who regularly contributes to National Geographic and has shown his work at Tate Modern.
-He specialises in post-conflict landscapes, in particular he has worked a great deal in Afghanistan.
-His most recent book was following in the steps of the 19th century photographer of the 2nd Afghan War, John Burke.
-He is currently running at a pretty nifty Number 44 on 'The 55 Best Photographers of all Time.
+He specialises in post-conflict landscapes; in particular he has worked a great deal in Afghanistan.
+His most recent book was following in the steps of the 19th-century photographer of the Second Afghan War, John Burke.
+Simon is currently running at a pretty nifty Number 44 on ‘The 55 Best Photographers of all Time.
 In the History of the World.
 Ever.
-Definitely.'
+Definitely’.